codewithumar/to_do_app/README.md

 #### Update Task  ####
 Application should update any existing task task . - On the home screen we can tap on any task and it will show a popup to updated the Title ,description Time and date of task.

+#### Delete Task  ####
+Application should Delete any existing task . - On the home screen we can tap on any task's Delete icon and it will show a confermation popup to delete the task.